 See

-• Satellite Island, which lies in Prevost Harbor on the northeast side of the island, is used by YMCA Camp Orkila as a basecamp for teen expeditions and for field trips by campers.
+- 3 Satellite Island (in Prevost Harbor).
+Used by YMCA Camp Orkila as a basecamp for teen expeditions and for field trips by campers.
 Prevost Harbor is named for James Charles Prevost, captain of the HMS Satellite.
-Nearby Prevost Island in British Columbia is also named after Prevost, while Satellite Island is named after his ship
+Nearby Prevost Island in British Columbia is also named after Prevost, while Satellite Island is named after his ship.

 Do

 What Puget Sound beaches lack in white sand and warm water is more than made up for in the amazing scenery as the clear waters play against wild coastlines and snow peaked mountains scatter on the horizons.
-Stuart Islands State Park is an excellent place to start a beach combing adventure offering 1000's of feet of public beaches from the rugged to the sandy smooth.
+Stuart Island State Park offers thousands of feet of public beaches, from the rugged to the sandy smooth.
 Small crabs, moon snails, sea stars and sand dollars are common sites and tide pools can offer hours of exploration.

 Be warned that sea shells and driftwood are considered part of the natural environment and should not be removed, however the often rocky and wild shores are havens for creating and revealing beach glass and anything artificial found is fair game for removal.
 Be respectful of private property and gentle with sea creatures.
 Keep a wide distance away from nesting birds, seals and other shore animals and always put back anything removed from the shoreline.